pqrkchqps/diehard-dot-fund-school/six_circles.md

 It's good to keep modifying your course as new information comes to light, but it's bad to ditch a project before it's had a chance to be successful.
 So how do you strike the balance?

-At Loomio, we **rely on rhythm** to help us change fast enough but no faster:
+At , we **rely on rhythm** to help us change fast enough but no faster:

 * **every 12 months** we agree a high level [annual plan](http://loomio.coop/planning.html);
 * **every 6 months** we go away on retreat, to keep deepening our relationships, and to keep falling in love with the mission;